BenOvermyer/benovermyer.com/content/creations/index.md

 I'm particularly interested in procedural generation of fictional worlds.
 I'm starting to do more of this under the banner of _Iron Arachne_.
 Here are a few of my projects in that vein:

 -   [Iron Arachne](https://gitlab.com/ironarachne/iron-arachne-js): This site is my primary project.
 It's a collection of generators for tabletop role-playing games.
 It's written in JavaScript using Vue.js.
-Previous iterations were written in PHP and Go.
+Previous iterations were written in [PHP](https://gitlab.com/ironarachne/ironarachne) and [Go](https://gitlab.com/ironarachne/world).
 -   [Name Generator](https://github.com/ironarachne/namegen): A command line name generator written in Go.

-## Tabletop Games

-Over the years I've been involved in tabletop game publications either as an artist, a writer, or both.
-I've also written a number of games that were never formally published.

-### Non-Commercial RPGs
+## Non-Commercial RPGs

 These are role-playing games that I never published in any commercial sense.
 They're just free books you can download here.

+### Finished

 -   [Vox Draconis](/games/voxdraconis.pdf) (1997) - My first RPG to be made publicly available.
 -   [Vox Draconis: Timescape](/games/timescape.pdf) (1997) - A time-travel and lore supplement for Vox Draconis.
 -   [Iridium Fantasy](/games/iridiumfantasy.pdf) (1998) - My first attempt at system design.

+### In Progress

 -   [Mysteries of a Broken World](/games/mysteriesofabrokenworld.pdf) - This is a work in progress.
 It was begun in 2018 and meant to be a Silver Gryphon Games product before SGG went under.
 -   [Vox Draconis: Kingdoms of Stone and Fire](/voxdraconisksf) - This is a work in progress.
 It's a new RPG, written with over twenty years of game design experience behind me.

-### Published Writer Credit
+## Published Writer Credit

 These are all the published works that have me listed as one of the authors.